myconcordia/INSE6220/README.md

 ## INSE 6220: Advanced Statistical Approaches to Quality

-> A list of Jupyter notebooks for tutorials and final project
+> A list of Jupyter notebooks for tutorials and sample project